pktiuk/evolutionary-painter/README.md

 # Rectangles Fitting image
 Application recreating image by drawing multiple rectangles.
 To achieve it we are using genetic algorithm.

+It provides simple Python library with binds to C++ SFML.

 **Original**

 ![](./kitty.jpg)